keep-it-cool/kangouroute/README.md

 > Diminuez le trafic aux abords des écoles en développant une application recensant les alternatives à la voiture et les spots de stationnement
 > [*Ville de Liège*](https://www.liege.be/)

+## Architecture

+The architecture of the solution is inspired by the [JAM stack](https://jamstack.org/).

+The backend is supported by [GraphCMS](https://graphcms.com/docs), a headlessCMS.
+The platform hosts the data and expose it as [graphQL](https://graphql.org/) endpoint.
+Webhooks can be set up for content events (so you can integrate it with Zapier, Integromat ...).

+> The GraphQL endpoint : https://api-eu-central-1.graphcms.com/v2/ckknkbsnpcmfu01xo3k092xgw/master (try the playground ;))

+The front is a [angular static site](https://github.com/angular/angular-cli) that solely relies on data provided by the previous API.
+It is hosted on [netlify](https://www.netlify.com/).
+Check https://kangouroute.netlify.app/

 ## Open data